Zamiell/isaac-achievement-randomizer/docs/objectives.md

 12. Mother
 13. The Beast

-Additionally, each character will unlock something upon full-clearing the following floors without getting hit:
+Additionally, each character will unlock something upon full-clearing each chapter without getting hit:

-1. Basement 1 + Basement 2
+1. Basement (floor 1 + floor 2)
-2. Caves 1 + Caves 2
+2. Caves (floor 3 + floor 4)
-3. Depths 1 + Depths 2
+3. Depths (floor 5 + floor 6)
-4. Womb 1 + Womb 2
+4. Womb (floor 7 + floor 8)

 > Tip: A Crown of Light icon will appear next to the coin count UI when the "no hit" objective has not yet been accomplished for the particular character and chapter combination.